Access Runtime Constants Using Web API

 }

-You have to set the permission to true if you want the permission to appear in the Extensions Overview pane.
+Set the permission to true to make the permission appear in the Extensions Overview pane.

 When a user installs your extension, they can grant this permission through the Extensions Overview pane (View > Extensions) in Studio Pro.
-Once granted, private constants will be returned with isPrivate set to false and their value included.
+Once granted, private constants are returned with isPrivate set to false and their value included.

-You can read more about permissions in Extension Permissions in Overview Pane.
+For more information, refer to Extension Permissions in Overview Pane.

 Extensibility Feedback